 Image Credit.
 Kamal Prashar

-Ranjit Atwal, Kirsten Burrows, Vijaya Fatimathas (Chair), Helen Hughes, Lisa Woynarski.
+Lucy Atkinson (Chair), Ranjit Atwal, Kirsten Burrows, Jack Finch-Harding, Helen Hughes, Ian Pope, Lisa Woynarski.

 Making site-specific performances in different spaces opens up unexpected and exciting opportunities to create wide-ranging partnerships with organisations, businesses and communities, locally, nationally and internationally.
 We collaborate with local people wherever we work, whether that’s in our research phase, in rehearsals or spreading the word about seeing a show or getting involved.
 You can read more about this here.